 MEDICARE SAVINGS PROGRAM

-There are three Medicare Savings Programs: the Qualified Medicare Beneficiary (QMB), the Specified Low Income Beneficiary (SLMB), and the Qualified Individual (QI).
+There are three Medicare Savings Programs: the Qualified Medicare Beneficiary (QMB), the Specified Low Income Medicare Beneficiary (SLMB), and the Qualified Individual (QI).
 These programs assist Medicare beneficiaries with paying for the Medicare Part B premium.
 The QMB program also assists with paying Medicare’s deductible and co-insurance charges.
 Refer to Health Programs, Medicare – Programs to Assist with Cost Sharing, Medicare Savings Program – QMB, SLMB, and QI, for additional information.